aws-samples/samples-for-payment-cryptography-service/key-import-export/rsa/export_app_with_signature/README.md

 cat response.json

 ```

+Alternatively, you can invoke the PSPKEKExchange Lambda function via the AWS Lambda console, by selecting the function, and under the **Test** column, select 'Test'.

 ***Note*** The event payload passed the Lambda function does not matter in this case, as the environment variables are used instead.
 Therefore when invoking the Lambda, the payload can be ignored/configured as you wish without any impact to the output of the function.